Ludwig Tessnow

-Ludwig Tessnow (15 February 1872 – ca. 1904) was a German serial killer known as the Monster of Rügen, who murdered four prepubescent children in two separate attacks in 1898 and 1901.
+Ludwig Tessnow (15 February 1872 – ca. 1904) was a German serial killer known as the Monster of Rügen and the Mad Carpenter of Rügen, who murdered four prepubescent children in two separate attacks in 1898 and 1901.

-Due to advances in forensic science, by 1901, biologists were able to determine whether the origins of stains recovered from crime scenes or upon a suspect's body or clothing were blood, and whether the bloodstains originated from a human or animal source.
-Consequently, although investigators had been unable to prove extensive staining found upon Tessnow's clothing following his 1898 murders were wood dye, as he had claimed, or human blood, by the time he committed his 1901 murders, pioneering precipitin testing enabled investigators to prove his clothing had been extensively stained with both human and animal blood, despite his claims to the contrary.
+Due to advances in forensic science, by 1901 biologists were able to determine whether the origins of stains recovered from crime scenes or upon a suspect's body or clothing were from blood, and whether such bloodstains originated from a human or animal.
+Consequently, although investigators had been unable to prove extensive staining found upon Tessnow's clothing following his 1898 murders was wood dye, as he had claimed, or human blood, by the time he committed his 1901 murders, pioneering precipitin testing enabled investigators to prove his clothing had been extensively stained with both human and animal blood, despite his claims to the contrary.
 This forensic testing ultimately proved Tessnow's guilt.
+He was allegedly beheaded by guillotine in 1904.

 The tests conducted by biologist Paul Uhlenhuth upon Tessnow's clothing proved to be the first instance in which the forensic analysis of bloodstains was used in the conviction of a criminal.